abergen84/giphyIt/README.md

 ##The Nitty Gritty

 - Uses Giphy API to fetch data
+- React for the views
-- React and Backbone to handle all the fun stuff
+- Backbone to handle all the fun stuff like models and collection